indr/webcg-framework/README.md

 # webcg-framework

 webcg-framework is a framework to create and develop HTML templates for CasparCG and WebCG.
-The framework provides an API to listen for AMCP commands, automatically parses the XML or JSON data to a JavaScript object, and provides a lazy-load injection for the [webcg-devtools](https://github.com/indr/webcg-devtools).
+The framework provides an API to listen for AMCP commands, executes your handlers asynchronously waiting for their completion using Promises, automatically parses the XML or JSON data to a JavaScript object, and provides a lazy-load injection for the [webcg-devtools](https://github.com/indr/webcg-devtools).

 Running examples can be found at http://indr.github.io/webcg-framework/ and https://indr.github.io/webcg-adobe-animate-adapter/.